th3w1zard1/Andastra/docs/bwm_aabb_child_index_comparison_analysis.md

 ### Purpose

-An AABB tree is a spatial acceleration structure that dramatically improves performance for spatial queries on walkmesh data:
+An AABB tree is a spatial acceleration structure used to speed up spatial queries on walkmesh data.
+Without an AABB tree, finding which triangle contains a point requires checking every triangle (O(n) complexity).
+With an AABB tree, the search time becomes logarithmic (O(log n) average case).

-- **Without AABB Tree**: O(n) complexity - must test every triangle
-- **With AABB Tree**: O(log n) average case - logarithmic search time

 ### Use Cases